gongouveia/flask-project-personal-website-bootsrap/README.md

 to run this repo localy please follow the following steps

-1 - download the zip file and exratc it in a given directory
+1 - Download the zip file and exratc it in a given directory

-2 - setup virtual environment
+2 - Setup virtual environment

     mkdir /c/(directory/.../)